Infinite-Impact-Insights/kig.re/_posts/2016-04-15-docking-with-the-container-conf-on-autopilot.md

 layout: page
 title: 'Docking with the Container Conf on Autopilot'
 draft: true
+toc: true

 ---
 I am writing this from the [ContainerCamp](http://container.camp) – a single day conference in San Francisco.
 Its happening inside of the gorgeous Bloomingdale shopping mall.
 Who knew that inside of the shopping mall is a shwanky co-working space?
 I didn't.

 Anyway, I am here as a bit of an outsider, at least the way I see myself.
 I have been hearing about Docker, playing with it a bit, scratching my head quite a bit, and so I am certainly looking forward to some clarity today.
 I do strongly believe that if something is a challenge for me to fully "get", it's going to be a challenge also for other people, perhaps those who think like me.

 ### Blood Behind